OrionH/Tag-Bot/README.md

 # Tag Bot

-This discord bot tags messages that contain links with keywords on the webpage to increase searchability of old topics.
+This discord bot tags messages that contain links with keywords on the web page to increase searchability of old topics.

 ## Manually adding a Discord bot to your server